Killing It

 —Cameron Gorman, The Journal

-"This chapbook is about a poet writing the legend of themselves while they’re still alive, before anyone else tries to tell what Rajan’s speaker calls “my myth” first."
+"This chapbook is about a poet writing the legend of themselves while they’re still alive, before anyone else tries to tell what Rajan’s speaker calls “my myth” first...Gaia Rajan is a poet fully alive in the world and in the world of his poems.
+Watch for him; he is a poet with wings."

 —William Fargason, The Colorado Review